News

 Avoid long internal tethers.
 Keep the tether short to limit forward movement while allowing the dog to sit or lie down.
 Never attach to a collar; use a harness.

-Before driving, test the fit.
 Push the seat firmly and check for slip.
-Recheck after the first trip, as straps can settle.
+Recheck after the first trip—straps can settle, especially on newer seats.

 Best Practices for Safe Canine Travel